bovigo/callmap/README.md

 Of course you can verify the call amount even if you didn't specify the method in the callmap.

-Here is a list of methods that the instance returned by `verify()` offers:
+Here is a list of methods that the instance returned by `verify()` offers for verifying the amount of method invocations:

 *   `wasCalledAtMost($times)`<br/>
     Asserts that the method was invoked at maximum the given amount of times.